In Memoriam

 Ronald “Khalis” Bell, the singer, songwriter and saxophonist whose group Kool and the Gang became one of the most celebrated bands has died.

-Ronald Bell, the singer, songwriter and saxophonist whose group Kool and the Gang became one of the most celebrated and musically eclectic funk bands in the 1970s and beyond, has died.
+Ronald Bell, the singer, songwriter and saxophonist whose group Kool and the Gang became one of the most celebrated funk bands of the 1970s and beyond, has died.
 He was 68.

 Death details for Ronald Bell

-Bell died at his home in the U.S. Virgin Islands Wednesday morning with his wife by his side, publicist Sujata Murthy said.
-The cause of death has not been released.
+Bell died at his home in the U.S. Virgin Islands Wednesday morning with his wife beside him, publicist Sujata Murthy said.
+However, officials have not released the cause of death.

 Music career

-Kool and the Gang grew from jazz roots in the 1960s to become one of the major groups of the 1970s, blending jazz, funk, R&B and pop.
-After a brief downturn, the group enjoyed a return to stardom in the ’80s.
+Kool and the Gang grew from jazz roots in the 1960s and quickly gained attention.
+Soon after, the band blended jazz, funk, R&B and pop to create a bold new sound.
+Later, after a brief downturn, the group returned to major success in the 1980s.

 Kool and the Gang

-Bell started the group with his brother Robert “Kool” Bell along with neighborhood friends Dennis “D.T.”
+Bell formed the group with his brother Robert “Kool” Bell and neighborhood friends Dennis “D.T.”
 Thomas, Robert “Spike” Mickens, Charles Smith, George Brown and Ricky West.
+Soon afterward, the band built a loyal following.

-Kool and the Gang won a Grammy in 1978 for their work on the soundtrack for “Saturday Night Fever.”
-The group was honored with a BET Soul Train Lifetime Achievement Award in 2014 and inducted into the Songwriters Hall of Fame four years later.
+Kool and the Gang won a Grammy in 1978 for the “Saturday Night Fever” soundtrack.
+Later, the group earned a BET Soul Train Lifetime Achievement Award in 2014 and entered the Songwriters Hall of Fame in 2018.

-As a self-taught musician, Bell created his own signature sound using horn lines, bass and synthesizer.
+As a self‑taught musician, Bell shaped his signature sound with horn lines, bass and synthesizer.
+Because of that style, the band influenced generations of artists.

 Producer and arranger

-In addition to his work with Kool & the Gang, Ronald Bell also served as a producer and/or arranger for artists like the Fugees, Jimmy Cliff, House of Pain, Phillip Glass, and Rachid.
+In addition to his work with Kool & the Gang, Ronald Bell also served as a producer and arranger for artists including the Fugees, Jimmy Cliff, House of Pain, Phillip Glass and Rachid.
+Furthermore, he often guided younger musicians as they developed their sound.

-At the time of his death, he was working on various collaborations, a solo project called the Kool Baby Brotha Band, and a series of animated shorts about his life called Kool TV.
+At the time of his death, he was working on several collaborations.
+He was also building a solo project called the Kool Baby Brotha Band.
+Additionally, he was creating a series of animated shorts about his life titled Kool TV.
+Through these projects, he continued expanding his creative reach.

 -